Here are a few key things to help prepare you and your pet for hurricane season:

 -Always have several days' worth of food and clean water on hand for you, your family and your pet.
 Two weeks worth is preferrable.

 -Make sure your pet is identified with a tag and, ideally, a microchip.
+It is now law that all dogs and cats are microchipped.
 Your pet's tag should include several phone numbers for you and even for a relative or friend out of the area.

 -A pet first aid kit is a necessity year-round, but especially during hurricane season.